soter-project/soter/README.md

 Dataset includes follwing collections:

-* BinaryDataset - includes 48,099 malicious binaries.
+* BinaryStringDataset - includes the binary strings we extracted from the 48,099 malicious binaries.
 * ScriptDataset - includes 3,439 malicious Linux  shell  scripts and 9,337 benign firmware scripts.
 * OpenWrtLogs - has two parts.
 The part one includes 352,016 different infection incidents, the part two includes 147,860 different infection incidents.
 Collected from around 200 high-fidelity software (virtual) IoT devices (as honeypots) on public clouds across the globe at 32 geographically different locations.